-The classification of substances, mixtures and articles in the class of explosives and further allocation to a division is a very complex, three step procedure.
-Reference to Part I of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, is necessary.
-The first step is to ascertain whether the substance or mixture has explosive effects (Test Series 1).
+10. The classification of substances, mixtures and articles in the class of explosives and further allocation to a division is a very complex, three step procedure.
+Reference to Part I of Manual of Tests and Criteria of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, is necessary.
+The first step is to ascertain whether the substance or mixture has explosive effects (Test Series-1).
 The second step is the acceptance procedure (Test Series 2 to 4) and the third step is the assignment to a hazard division (Test Series 5 to 7).
-The assessment whether a candidate for "ammonium nitrate emulsion or suspension or gel, intermediate for blasting explosives (ANE)" is insensitive enough for inclusion in Division 5.1 is answered by test Series 8 tests.
-The classification procedure is according to the following decision logic (see Figures 2.1.1 to 2.1.3).
+The classification procedure is according to the following decision logic (see Figures 1-2.1.1 to 32.1.3).